UK Blood Cancer Research Network

 - Professor Andrew Davies (Chair, Lymphoma Research Group)

-- TBA (Vice Chair, Lymphoma Research Group)
+- Professor Christopher Fox (Vice Chair, Lymphoma Research Group)

 Each Research Group has several study groups that develop research in areas of strategic need.